 Retirement, this is what most are striving for in the personal finance community.
 More specifically, early retirement at that with the help of something called the Safe Withdrawal Rate.

-I was inspired by a recent post from Liquid Independence’s blog about Revisiting the 4% Safe Withdrawal Rate.
+I was inspired by a post from Liquid Independence’s blog about Revisiting the 4% Safe Withdrawal Rate.
 I think that although the 4% Safe Withdrawal Rate (SWR) has been tested and it works, with the assumption of a 30 year time horizon, I would rather not opt for this strategy and instead am gunning for the Never Touch Your Principal (NYTP) method.

 what is the 4% Safe withdrawal rate?

 Bill Benger calculated that retirees could safely withdraw a maximum of 4% (well, according to him now, 4.5%) from their tax advantaged retirement investment portfolio starting in the first year of retirement and ending 30 years later, with the assumption that starting in retirement, there is a 50% stocks and 50% bonds asset allocation.

 what is never touch your principal?

 - I don’t want to run out of money in retirement, especially in the latter years of retirement.
 This is when there are expensive things to pay for, should be be a live-in caregiver, or a retirement home, or extra support in the form of meals, or a part time caregiver.

 - I want to retire earlier than age 65 and therefore the 30 year time horizon will not be applicable for me, it will be much longer than 30 years (hopefully I will live longer than 75 if I stop working at 45!).
-I am hoping for early retirement at age 45 (but open to working part-time or other gigs to supplement, I would like to keep my brain working in semi-retirement).
+I am hoping for early retirement at age 45 (but am open to working part-time or other gigs to supplement, I would like to keep my brain working in semi-retirement).

 my never touch your principal target